nterreri/thesis/report/appendix.md

 The model used in the implementation is a publically available model that has been trained over a very large data set of Google News data[^word2vec].
-As mentioned in Chapter 2 and 4, the implementation for synonym extraction was not used in the system delivered by the team because of poor performance.
+As mentioned in Chapters 4 and 5, the implementation for synonym extraction was not used in the system delivered by the team because of poor performance.

 [^word2vec]: The publically available model used is obtainable from:
   <https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit>

 As it is possible to see from the integration tests